-You can gently scrub the inside of your kettle with a soft-bristled bottle brush.
+You can gently scrub the inside of your kettle with a soft-bristled bottle brush or a soft cloth.
 After the scrubbing, rinse the kettle interior with fresh water.

 Alternatively, a non-abrasive sponge can be handy for the cleaning process.
 Always focus around the spout since mineral buildup depends on that region particularly.

 Dip your sponge or brush in pure vinegar and prevent the mineral buildup around the spout inside the kettle.

 After following the overall process, boil several pots of fresh water.
 Then, cleaning the inside of an electric kettle with it a couple of times.